clausehound/clausehound-blog/content/blog/automating-contract-review-for-a-slow-moving-industry/index.md

 otherwise archaic process that doesn’t ever seem to let up.
 Between our sales folks, developers, lawyers, content builders, etc., we’re legal innovators and enthusiasts trying to simplify the legal processes for budding startups and businesses.

+Edited by Rajah Lehal, Founder and CEO of DealPrep Inc. and Cobalt Lawyers